gobitfly/beaconchain/v3/README.md

 make build-service && make run ARGS="--environment local"
 ```

 In your browser, navigate to `http://localhost:8080/swagger-ui/#/BeaconchainService` to interact with the service.
-You can interact using curls against port 8080, or you can gcurl against 9090
+You can interact using curls against port 8080, or you can [grpcurl](https://github.com/fullstorydev/grpcurl) against 9090 (`grpcurl -plaintext localhost:9090 BeaconchainApiV1Service/ExecutionBlock`)

 ## Debugging
 Using visual studio code, navigate to main.go and click "Run" then "Start Debugging".
 Set break points before sending any requests (i.e. via the swagger link above or via curl).